Blue-green deployment is a technique that helps you reduce app downtime and risk by running two identical production environments: Blue and Green.

 demo-time-temp.example.com from Green.
 The route can be deleted using

-cf delete-route or reserved for later use.
+cf delete-route or it can be reserved for later use.
 You can also decommission Blue, or keep it in case you need to roll back your changes.

 Cloud Foundry community members have written a plugin to automate the blue-green deployment process: